Lexani42/knowledge_base/README.md

 `400 no note text in body` - no note text in request body

-`400 this note does not exist` - note with selected id does not exist
+`404 note not found` - note with selected id does not exist

 ### DELETE `/notes/{note_id}`